Krom121/djangorest/readme.md

 # Django Rest Framework Project

-The objective of this project is learn how to use Django Rest Framework effectivly to build a project idea that would use this frame work as a backend to a React.js frontend.
+The objective of this project is learn how to use Django Rest Framework effectively to build a project idea that would use this frame work as a backend to a React.js frontend.

-The book I read was written by Gaston C. Hillar and published in June 2018.
+The book I read was written by Gaston C. Hillar and published in January 2018.
 This book uses Django version 1.11, which I updated to django == "*", as I use Pipenv for an enviroment.
 I go for the lastest version of Django at this moment django version 3.